-For the year ended 31 December 2023, the Group recorded a net loss of approximately HK\$204,429,000.
-As at 31 December 2023, the Group's financial obligations approximately HK\$1,302,981,000, which are due for repayment within the next twelve months.
-Among these obligations, approximately HK\$256,248,000 of bank borrowings are repayable on demand while Group's available cash and cash equivalents amount to approximately HK\$13,370,000.
+For the year ended 31 December 2024, the Group recorded a net loss of approximately HK\$232,075,000.
+As at 31 December 2024, the Group's financial obligations approximately HK\$1,755,322,000, which are due for repayment within the next twelve months.
+Among these obligations, approximately HK\$225,804,000 of bank borrowings and HK\$64,217,000 of other borrowings are repayable on demand as at 31 December 2024, while the Group's available cash and cash equivalents amount to approximately HK\$8,656,000 only.
 These events and conditions indicate the existence of material uncertainties which may cast significant doubt about the Group's ability to continue as a going concern.

 The directors of the Company have been undertaking a number of measures to improve the Group's liquidity and financial position, and to remedy certain delayed repayments to financial institutions.
-The consolidated financial statements have been prepared on a going concern basis, the validity of which depends on the outcome of these measures, which are subject to multiple uncertainties including:
+The consolidated financial statements have been prepared on a going concern basis, the validity of which depends on the outcome of these measures, which are subject to material uncertainties including:

-- (i) the successful obtaining of additional new source of finance as and when needed; - (ii) accelerating the pre-sales of properties under development and speeding up the delivery of completed properties to property buyers; and - (iii) the successful negotiations with the property constructors and lenders for the renewal or extension of repayment for those construction costs, borrowings, including those construction costs payables, loan principals and interests that are already overdue.
+- (i) the successful obtaining of additional new source of finance as and when needed; - (ii) repayment for those construction costs, borrowings, including those construction costs payables, loan principals and interests that are already overdue; and - (iii) accelerating the pre-sales of properties under development and speeding up the delivery of completed properties to property buyers.